Guangdong Technion – Israel Institute of Technology: History

 Guangdong Technion – Israel Institute of Technology is a joint cooperative higher education institution established by China and Israel.
 It is located at the east side and south side of Shantou University.
 On April 9, 2015, the establishment of the Guangdong Technion was approved by the Ministry of Education of China.

 It was initially named "Technion Guangdong Institute of Technology".
 However, the institute was finally decided to be formally called the Guangdong Technion – Israel Institute of Technology.

 Sponsored by the Li Ka Shing Foundation (LKSF) with a US$130 million grant, the establishment of the Guangdong Technion created the unprecedented cooperative relationship among Guangdong Government, Technion, and Shantou University.
 Also, Guangdong Province and Shantou Municipal Government will set aside CN¥ 900 million (approximately US$147 million) to fund construction and initial operations, and 330,000 square meters for the construction of the campus as well.

 A cooperative agreement was signed on September 29, 2013, between the Technion and Shantou University, to confirm the establishment of the Guangdong Technion, which will be a not-for-profit research university.
-The new institute will eventually grant Technion engineering degrees at all levels – Bachelor, Masters and PhD, and maintain the same high academic standards of education, research and innovation for which the Technion's Haifa campus is famous worldwide.
+The new institute will eventually grant Technion engineering degrees at all levels – Bachelor, Masters and PhD, and maintain the same academic standards of education, research and innovation as Technion's Haifa campus.